fangzhou-xie/levenpandas/README.md

 As you probably have notices, the syntax follows a similar usage with that of the `pandas.DataFrame.merge`.
 If you are familiar with `pandas`, you should be quite comfortable using the “fuzzy” version.
+You can use `how`, `on`, `left_on`, and `right_on` just as you are using `pandas.DataFrame.merge`.

+Moreover, there is also parallel support by native `multiprocessing.Pool`.
+You can choose `multi` as the number of processes you want to run.
+Positive integers means that you are choose `multi` number of processes, while negative ingeters means that you are choosing all available but `multi` number of processes.
+For example, you can choose `multi=4`, which means that there will be 4 threads running.
+However, if you choose `multi=-2`, that means you will use the number of your CPU cores minus 2 as your number of processes.

 The merged result, not surprisingly, is a `pandas.DataFrame`.